TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 14/Isaiah 14.32.md

 ---

-What then shall one answer the messengers of the nation?
-That Jehovah hath founded Zion, and in her shall the afflicted of his people take refuge.
+What will they answer the messengers of the nation?
+That Yahweh has founded Zion, and in her the afflicted of his people will take refuge.